 Everything we’ve looked at so far is a technical problem.
 Compared to organizational problems, technical problems are straightforward.
 Distributed systems are considered hard because real systems might drop something like 0.1% of messages, corrupt an even smaller percentage of messages, and see latencies in the microsecond to millisecond range.
 When I talk to higher-ups and compare what they think they’re saying to what my coworkers think they’re saying, I find that the rate of lost messages is well over 50%, every message gets corrupted, and latency can be months or years1.
 When people imagine how long it should take to build something, they’re often imagining a team that works perfectly and spends 100% of its time coding.
 But that’s impossible to scale up.
 The question isn’t whether or not there will inefficiencies, but how much inefficiency.
 A company that could eliminate organizational inefficiency would be a larger innovation than any tech startup, ever.
 But when doing the math on how many employees a company “should” have, people usually assume that the company is an efficient organization.

 This post happens to use search as an example because I ran across some people who claimed that Lucene was going to surpass Google’s capabilities any day now, but there’s nothing about this post that’s unique to search.
 If you talk to people in almost any field, you’ll hear stories about how people wildly underestimate the complexity of the problems in the field.
 The point here isn’t that it would be impossible for a small team to build something better than Google search.
 It’s entirely plausible that someone will have an innovation as great as PageRank, and that a small team could turn that into a viable company.
 But once that company is past the VC-funded hyper growth phase and wants to maximize its profits, it will end up with a multi-thousand person platforms org, just like Google’s, unless the company wants to leave hundreds of millions or billions of dollars a year on the table due to hardware and software inefficiency.
 And the company will want to handle languages like Thai, Arabic, Chinese, and Japanese, each of which is non-trivial.
 And the company will want to have relatively good security.
 And there are the hundreds of little features that users don’t even realize that are there, each of which provides a noticeable increase in revenue.
 It’s “obvious” that companies should outsource their billing, except that when you talk to companies that handle their own billing, they can point to individual features that increase conversion by single or double digit percentages that they can’t get from Stripe or Braintree.
 That fifty person billing team is totally worth it, beyond a certain size.
-And then there’s sales, which most engineers don’t even think of2, not to mention research (which, almost by definition, involves a lot of bets that don’t pan out).
+And then there’s sales, which most engineers don’t even think of2; the exact same line of reasoning that applies to optimization also applies to sales – as long as marginal benefit of adding another salesperson exceeds the cost, you should expect the company to keep adding salespeople, which can often result in a sales force that’s larger than the engineering team.
+There’s also research which, almost by definition, involves a lot of bets that don’t pan out!

 It’s not that all of those things are necessary to run a service at all; it’s that almost every large service is leaving money on the table if they don’t seriously address those things.
 This reminds me of a common fallacy we see in unreliable systems, where people build the happy path with the idea that the happy path is the “real” work, and that error handling can be tacked on later.
 For reliable systems, error handling is more work than the happy path.
 The same thing is true for large services – all of this stuff that people don’t think of as “real” work is more work than the core service3.